Ireland seal Grand Slam to give Sexton perfect Six Nations farewell

 England fullback Steward was sent off after prolonged debate when he turned sideways and connected with Hugo Keenan's head, a collision that saw the Irish player replaced by Jimmy O'Brien.

-The English, aided by Irish handling errors, took the game to the home side, Farrell Farrell reducing the lead to just a point in the 51st minute with his third penalty.
+The English, aided by Irish handling errors, took the game to the home side, Owen Farrell reducing the lead to just a point in the 51st minute with his third penalty.

 Ireland were rattled, epitomised by a nervy clearance kick by Sexton -- the captain holding his hand up to apologise to his team-mates and then waving his hands in the air to gee them up.